oudeismetis/oudeis/content/blog/2021/cognitive-load.md

 This default reaction we have to fear and cognitive load is why I think most Agile projects back slide into Waterfall.

-### Elevator pitches matter...for yourself and your team
+### Elevator pitches matter. . .for yourself and your team

 I believe there is a better way and it's centered around minimalism.